 When babies are born early or are poorly after their birth they are cared for in an environment that is very different from the womb!
 It is often bright and noisy.
 They are not able to be in the curled up fetal position of the womb.

 By the time your baby goes home you should follow the advice for all babies that they sleep on their backs on a flat, firm mattress.
-This is the safest way for your baby to sleep to keep the risk of sudden infant death low.
-Read more about safer sleep *here*.
+This is the safest way for your baby to sleep to keep the risk of sudden infant death (SIDs) low.

-Babies can get a ‘favourite’ side to look towards, because their skulls are still soft it can affect the shape of their head.
+Babies can get a ‘favourite’ side to look towards.
+Because their skulls are still soft, this can affect the shape of their head.
 You can help with this by;

 If you are worried speak to your GP or call Just One Number to speak to a health professional.